You’ve probably already added a variety of brain boosting super-foods to your diet. Foods like fatty fish and dark chocolate.

 It works even if you don’t adhere to it 100% of the time.

 It’s called the MIND diet – which is an acronym for Mediterranean-DASH Intervention for Neurodegenerative Delay.

 In prior studies both the Mediterranean and DASH diets have shown brain-boosting benefits, even though both are typically known for their cardiovascular benefits.

-The MIND diet, in contrast, utilizes the parts of each diet that have been specifically shown to help prevent dementia.
+The MIND diet, in contrast, utilizes the parts of each diet that have been specifically shown to help prevent forgetfulness.
 It also modifies other aspects of the diet for added benefit.